beygiamin/beygiamin/README.md

 - 👋 Hi, I’m @beygiamin
 - 👀 I’m interested in Web-Dev
-- 🌱 I’m currently learning IONIC
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me beygoamin@gmail.com